 Our directors are reimbursed for travel, food, lodging and other expenses directly related to their activities as directors.
-Our directors are also entitled to the protection provided by the indemnification provisions in our bylaws that will become effective upon the completion of this offering.
+Our directors are also entitled to the protection provided by the indemnification provisions in our bylaws.
 Our Board may revise the compensation arrangements for our directors from time to time.